By Carter Penley

 · If two race car engines are assembled to the exact same specifications, then why will one engine develop more horsepower than the other?

-· If you assemble two golf clubs, using shafts of different manufacturers, to the same specifications (length, swing weight, over-all-weight & grips) and by the same clubmaker, why will one club yield more distance or better dispersion or both?
+· If you assemble two golf clubs, using shafts of different manufactures, to the same specifications (length, swing weight, over-all-weight & grips) and by the same clubmaker, why will one club yield more distance or better dispersion or both?

 Obviously there are many factors to consider, but one word in my opinion can best sum it all up and that word is efficiency!!!!!
-More specifically ETA (Energy Transfer Accelerance).
+More specifically ETA (energy transfer accelerance).
 Ultimately, a golf shaft must be very efficient from tip to butt to give the best ETA performance:

-1. The shaft must have the highest quality carbon fiber (not too stiff) to withstand maximum compressive loads and still exhibit enough yield to be able to recover quickly enough to generate the highest head speeds possible.
+1. The shaft must have the highest quality carbon fiber not too stiff) to withstand maximum compressive loads and still exhibit enough yield to be able to recover quickly enough to generate the highest head speeds possible.

 2. Preferably, the shaft must have the highest quality epoxy matrix to bond the fibers and transfer the highest percentage of flexural loads possible.